matthieu-m/ghost-cell/README.md

 #   Safety

-In the GhostCell paper, Ralf Jung and his colleagues from MPI-SWS, Germany, formally demonstrate the safety of `GhostCell` using the separation logic they have developed as part of the [Rust Belt project](https://plv.mpi-sws.org/rustbelt/).
+In the GhostCell paper, Joshua Yanovski and his colleagues from MPI-SWS, Germany, formally demonstrate the safety of `GhostCell` using the separation logic they have developed as part of the [Rust Belt project](https://plv.mpi-sws.org/rustbelt/).
 I personally would trust them on this.

-This implementation is, unfortunately, unofficial.
-Furthermore, a number of methods were left as an exercise to the reader, and this reader cannot guarantee that they successfully managed in filling the blanks without introducing any unsafety.
+The official implementation can be found at https://gitlab.mpi-sws.org/FP/ghostcell/-/tree/master/ghostcell, along with examples.
+The current implementation will be upgraded soonish, now that I'm aware of it.

 Use at your own risks!